We do peace We also have a dream

 Since 1916, when the dollar was worth three times more then now, our total national income has multiplied 17 times.
 We owed only about billion in home mortgage loans and .6 billion in consumer credit.
 From the turn of the century, the normal workweek went from sixty hours and six days to forty hours and five days.
 People work less physically, have easier jobs and spend more money on recreation then before, but we pay more taxes now then they did ever before.
 Among Americans aged 25 to 29, only nineteen percent had graduated from high school in 1916 and now the figure is sixty-nine percent, our college enrollment has multiplied more than twelve times.

 All this, the modern American takes for granted, without realizing that it has occurred in a world in which two out five people cannot read and write.
-American own more cars than the whole rest of the world and we have half the world's supply of telephone.
-But let it also be noted that the roads are jammed, the air is polluted, and we are becoming more anonymous all the time.
+American own more cars than the whole rest of the world and we have half the world's supply of telephone. (of course not any longer with the cellphones of today) But let it also be noted that the roads are jammed, the air is polluted, and we are becoming more anonymous all the time.
 In the old days we had a name, now we are numbers in somebody's computer, the government's, the bank's, the army or the credit card Company's, and we are told how we voted before we voted.
 We are definitely more sanitized, homogeneous, capitalized, computerized and analyzed; we live longer and have more.

 Let's stop for a while and think.
 A lot has happened in the last 51 years.
 What about the next 51 years?
 Are things moving to fast?
 I am busy making a living, trying to raise two boys and keep up with everything what is happening here and abroad.
 The question on my mind is: "What can I do about it?"

 35 years are now past and 2002 the population in the USA was 280.562.489 Million and will reach by 2050, 403.943.147 Million.
 Doubling the population in 83 years will change everything and we don't take in account the Asian population growth of three countries from over a Billion people.
 This will double the world population.
 How is it possible to maintain the status quo?
 Books and articles are written about it, but our leadership is keeping it a big secret how the world is accommodating this population increase in the next 44 years.
 I think we have to help the United Nations.
 We must organize a Citizens World Peace Agreement that bring most of human conflicts to an end.
 Problems are created by minority interest groups through money and power.
 I am convinced that there is a lack of peaceful motivation to make our leadership aware of waste and corruption.
 Could occupytogether change our minds in the next fifteen years?
 What are our choices: "Doing business as usual or try to motivate new ways and means for the common good".
 Life goes on with or without us.
 One fact remains, most people are responsible citizens and would like to leave this world in good hands for future generations.
-October,17 2006 the Population of the United States reached 300 Million.
-10.26.2011 - 312.497.018 / 4.48% of World Population.
+October,17 2006 the Population of the United States reached 300 Million, 4.48% of World Population.
+We are writing the year 2018.
+51 years are gone and everything is looking that it is getting worth for humanity and environment.
+Trumpmania divides people around the world and terrorism took over world wars.
+Is it time to meet-up in our communities and start organizing Community Common Sense and start talking to our elected representatives to make a world of difference?

 A World in Flames - Can we make a difference with peace solidarity?